njustkmg/IJCAI25-BSS/README.md

 ```

 ## Data Preparation
-### CREMA-D
-Download the dataset from this link: https://github.com/CheyneyComputerScience/CREMA-D
+Download the CREMA-D dataset from this link: https://github.com/CheyneyComputerScience/CREMA-D
-### Kinetics-Sounds
-Download the dataset from this link: https://github.com/cvdfoundation/kinetics-dataset
+Download the Kinetics-Sounds dataset from this link: https://github.com/cvdfoundation/kinetics-dataset
-### Sarcasm
-Download the dataset from this link: https://github.com/feiLinX/Multi-modal-Sarcasm-Detection
+Download the Sarcasm dataset from this link: https://github.com/feiLinX/Multi-modal-Sarcasm-Detection
-### Twitter15
-Download the dataset from this link: https://github.com/jefferyYu/TomBERT
+Download the Twitter15 dataset from this link: https://github.com/jefferyYu/TomBERT
-### NVGresutre
-Download the dataset from this link: https://research.nvidia.com/publication/2016-06_online-detection-and-classification-dynamic-hand-gestures-recurrent-3d
+Download the NVGresutre dataset from this link: https://research.nvidia.com/publication/2016-06_online-detection-and-classification-dynamic-hand-gestures-recurrent-3d

-The directory organization of the final data file should be as follows:
+The directory organization of the final data file should be as follows (task CREMA-D for an example):
 ```
 ├── CREMAD/
 │   ├── annotations/